pgeu/pgeu-system/docs/confreg/callforpapers.md

 Click the status to bring up a dialog allowing the change of status.

-Sessions can be sorted by session name (default), speakers or average score by clicking the appropriate headlines.
+Sessions can be sorted by most session fields (default is to sort by session name) by clicking the column header.

+Columns can be turned on and off in the dislpay using the checkboxes.

 #### 2.1 Scoring method